larsdroid/keyboarding-master/docs/readme.txt

 == Versions ===

+[0.1.10]
+* Fixed a bug that was introduced in 0.1.9 with using the scroll wheel on the Nostromo and N52.

 [0.1.9]
 * Moved from using the linux Event Queue to managing events within Keyboarding Master
 * Now works with Ubuntu 13.10.